ibm-watson-embedded-business-assistant/eba-example-agents/Lab/LandingPage.md

-_Note: The documentation below explains creation of native EBA agents.
-The foundational principles are the same for hosted agents created and Lab hovewer some details are different.
-This documentation is work in progress now_
+_Note: The documentation below explains development of native EBA agents.
+The foundational principles are the same for hosted agents created in Lab hovewer some details are different.
+This documentation is work in progress now._

 ### The Basics